grannycart/subworld-shortstory1/second-version-draft.md

 Now came another ping, shaking the air inside the *Prospect's* hull.
 The ruse ended there.
 The ping would reveal their exact depth and location to the surface ship, and there would no longer be any question that the *Prospect* was going down, not up.

-Almost immediately following the ping --- Captain Percy had certainly been anticipating it --- the sounds of the electric motors at the stern of the boat fell away and Cassandra swam in perfect silence.
+Almost immediately following the ping --- Captain Percy had certainly been anticipating it --- the sounds of the electric motors at the stern of the boat fell away and left Cassandra swimming in perfect silence.
 She observed the sounds of the ocean, the ship above, and the hole of the depths below.
 There was nothing to contaminate her signals now.

-The *Prospect* continued to drift downwards under its forward momentum.
-Cassandra heard a valve snap open somewhere far forward and a giant bubble of air burped out of the front of the boat.
+Somewhere far forward Cassandra heard valves snap open and a giant bubble of air burped out of the front of the boat.
 Hemi had decided the time had come to flood the forward tanks to help drive them further down.
+The bubbling only lasted for a moment before a massive weight of water had flooded up into the forward tanks and the valves shut with a heavy electromagnetic click.

+Now the *Prospect* continued to drift downwards under just its forward momentum and the extra weight of the water in the bow tanks.
+They left behind any sound or signal by which passive systems could track them.

 The contact in Cassandra's headset was on the move again.
 The *Prospect* was executing another turn towards some direction that hopefully the surface ship could not anticipate, and the contact was changing position relative to Cassandra.
-The sound of the contact was changing more dramatically now.
-An echo suddenly rose up from below, reflecting back the soft rumble from above until at one point it sounds uncannily to Cassandra like there were two ships: one above on the surface and one equally far below in the depths somehow.
+The spatial quality of the sound of the contact was changing more dramatically now as well.
+And then an echo rose up from below, reflecting back the soft rumble from above until at one point it sounds uncannily to Cassandra like there were two ships: one above on the surface and one equally far below in the depths somehow.

 A moment later and the signal broke up, scattering in a number of different directions, and then was lost to Cassandra's ears.
 She scanned the microphones around, and managed to find the signal from the ship's diesels again right on the bearing she lost it, but now it was a far weaker signal, like the ship had suddenly jumped to 20 miles off.
 The signal barely shook the dials on the strength gauges.